Software-Tools-Fall-25/Group_1_Project_Repo/README.md

 - Created initial Tableau visualizations.
 - Initiated Tableau version upload to Git to collaborate with team.
 - Brainstormed how to focus the project in on specific interesting variables to tell a story.
+- Made edits to the README as necessary to reflect progress.

 ## Mia